Three Spanish journalists went missing in northern Syrian city of Aleppo have been freed

 The three Spanish journalists who went missing last July in the northern Syrian city of Aleppo have returned to Spain, according to a statement released by the Spanish government.

 Acting Deputy Prime Minister Soraya Saenz de Santamaria was on hand to meet Antonio Pampliega, Jose Manuel Lopez and Angel Sastre at the at the Torrejon de Ardoz airbase in Madrid, where they had arrived on a flight from Turkey.
 They had been held in Syria since July 2015.

 Acting Prime Minister Mariano Rajoy tweeted “Welcome!” in Spanish, accompanied by a photograph of the three men arriving.

-The three appeared to have entered Syria from southern Turkey last July 10.
-They had not been heard from since July 13.
-A local fixer who was reportedly working with the men also went missing.
+The three men – Antonio Pampliega, Jose Manuel Lopez and Angel Sastre – appear to have entered Syria from southern Turkey on July 10.
+They have not been heard of since July 13.
+A local fixer who was reportedly working with the men has also gone missing.

 Spanish daily El Pais reported at the time that government sources refused to assume that the reporters had been kidnapped but conceded that there were indications that they had been abducted.

 The three men, all members of the RSF organization, are freelance journalists and experienced war reporters, and have covered conflicts from the field before.
 Sastre worked for CNN’s now-defunct Spanish affiliate CNN+ and has appeared on CNN’s Spanish-language sister network, CNN En Español, discussing the spread of ISIS.

 Sastre worked for CNN’s now-defunct Spanish affiliate CNN+ and has appeared on CNN’s Spanish-language sister network, CNN En Español, discussing the spread of ISIS.